DCL777/sensors2mqtt/README.md

    - CPU usage (dynamic)
    - Memory usage (dynamic)
    - Disk usage (dynamic)
+- Plantower_PMS5003
+  This is a Digital universal particle concentration sensor
+  Measures:
+   - PM1.0, PM2.5 & PM10  value for CF=1，standard particle & under atmospheric environment
+   - The number of particles with diameter
+      - beyond 0.3 um in 0.1 L of air.
+      - beyond 0.5 um in 0.1 L of air.
+      - beyond 1.0 um in 0.1 L of air.
+      - beyond 2.5 um in 0.1 L of air.
+      - beyond 5.0 um in 0.1 L of air.
+      - beyond 10  um in 0.1 L of air.

 ## How to add more sensors?
 - copy and rename an existing sensor